 School Play: In Otherwise Known As Sheila The Great, the Tarrytown summer camp program that Sheila and Libby were part of was hosting a production of Peter Pan.
-Libby wanted to get the role of Wendy, but instead was given that of Captain Hook, which she despised but made the best use of.
-Besides Maryann Markman being unable to recite her lines, another problem with the production was that the archway kept falling to the side, which required Sheila and her friend Mouse to hold up during the entire production.
+Libby wanted to get the role of Wendy, but instead was given that of Captain Hook, which she despised but made the best use of and even got applause for performing so well.
+Besides Maryann Markman as Wendy being unable to recite her lines, another problem with the production was that the archway kept falling to the side, which required Sheila and her friend Mouse to hold up during the entire production.

 In Fudge-a-Mania, Fudge becomes friends with Mitzi, the protagonist of the children's book Tell Me a Mitzi.
 This prompts him to write his own book, Tell Me a Fudge; he gives the only copy to his grandmother as a wedding gift.